 - $25,000 for property damage.

 It is not advisable to only purchase the minimum coverage allowed by law.
-If possible, purchasing additional coverage can prove useful if you are ever involved in a serious injury accident.
+Purchasing additional coverage such as collision, comprehensive, uninsured motorist, and medical insurance can prove useful if you are ever involved in a serious injury accident.
 Injuries that require hospitalization, surgery, time away from work, and physical therapy often cost much more than most people make in a year.

-It is also highly advisable to purchase uninsured and underinsured motorist coverage.
+As mentioned above, it is highly advisable to purchase uninsured and underinsured motorist coverage.
 Oklahoma law requires insurance providers to include UIM coverage with every policy, but it does not require all motorists to purchase this additional protection.
 You should make sure that you have such protection.
-If you are ever involved in an accident with a driver who has little to no coverage, you will be protected under this clause in your own auto insurance policy.
+If you are ever involved in an accident with a driver who has little to no coverage, you will be protected under this clause from your own auto insurance policy.